16 Ways to Improve Communication in the Workplace

 Every day, we communicate in four ways:

-Verbally, which can be immediate and efficient (when done thoughtfully).
+• Verbally communication can be immediate and efficient (when done thoughtfully).
 Here's how to hone your verbal communication skills:

 • Speak slowly with a confident, even voice so people can easily hear you.

-• Get to the point with succinct, simple sentences, so your ideas are easily understood.
+• Get to the point with succinct, simple sentences so your ideas are easily understood.

-• Prioritize active listening, so you can genuinely understand the meaning and intent of the speaker's message before you respond appropriately and empathetically.
+• Prioritize active listening so you can genuinely understand the meaning and intent of the speaker's message before you respond appropriately and empathetically.

-• Craft simple messaging with detailed information or descriptions, so your ideas are concise and easy to understand.
+• Craft simple messaging with detailed information or descriptions so your ideas are concise and easy to understand.

 • Check your written tone of voice to ensure you sound positive and encouraging because you won't have body language to help convey your intentions.

-Visually, which helps with different learning styles and a person's ability to comprehend ideas.
+• Visual communication helps with different learning styles and a person's ability to comprehend ideas.
 Here's how to improve visual communication skills:

 • Consider where you can add visuals to what you're expressing verbally and on a page.
 This is a proven technique to help improve understanding of an idea or concept.